notNullThen/python-hash-dll-autotest/README.md

 # Found bugs

-- HashStop() and HashTerminate() freeze if operation is not finished
+- ✅ HashStop() and HashTerminate() freeze if operation is not finished
-- MD5 Hash is calculated incorrectly
+- ✅ MD5 Hash is calculated incorrectly
+- ⚙️ Returns only last file hash from multiple files folder
+- ⚙️ Mixes resutls into one line if hash 2 folders paralelly